-When a test or assertion fails, QUnit should provide feedback to the developer as fast as possible, with enough detail to quickly figure out the underlying issue.
-And doing so without interrupting the test, as the other assertions still run.
+QUnit should be easy-to-use from start to finish.
+Setting up your first test with should be super simple, requiring as little overhead as possible.
+Then, as you’re developing, when a test or assertion fails, QUnit should provide feedback to you as fast as possible, with enough detail to quickly figure out the underlying issue.
+And it should do so without interrupting or corrupting other tests.

 Additionally, QUnit should be fast to make it easy for developers to have confidence that putting their tests on their critical path won’t slow them down.

 QUnit should be opinionated with a lean API to support being easy-to-use, yet highly extensible.
 There are many different approaches to testing and many different types of tests that users may want to write, and while we can not support all of these out of the box, we can support APIs to enable the community to extend QUnit to meet their needs.